-CareSource RX Innovations maintains a Preferred Drug List (PDL) and quarterly PDL updates.
+CareSource RX Innovations and Express Scripts® (ESI) are partnering to administer the pharmacy program.
+Working with ESI as our Pharmacy Innovation Partner, we maintain a Preferred Drug List (PDL) and quarterly PDL updates.

 Formulary or Preferred Drug List (PDL)